-The ‘Bookings’ option lets you add the booking functionality on your site.
-This can be helpful if you want to offer free consultation or if you take paid sessions.
+The ‘Bookings’ option can be helpful if you want to offer consultation or other things that require a booking system.

-So that covers all the options on the left panel as well the Wix editor in general.
-Let’s now see the main site settings in Wix.
+That covers all the options on the left panel as well the Wix editor in general.

-Your website is now ready for publish.
+Your website is now ready for publishing.
 Before you click the button in the top right corner to publish your first Wix website, you can preview it.
-Make sure you are happy with every part of your website and click “Publish”.
-Now you will see your domain name appear in the popup.
-You can choose to connect your Wix site to your own domain (by pointing your domain name servers to Wix) or leave it by default.
+Make sure you are happy with every part of your website before you click “Publish”.
+Once you hit that button you will see your domain name appear in the popup.
+You can choose to connect your Wix site to your own domain (by pointing your domain name servers to Wix) or leave it on default.

 Your Wix site is now officially live!